SAP-archive/teched2020-DAT160/exercises/ex0/README.md

 ## Summary

-Your HANA instance should be running and you've created a Dev Space and configured it for your needs in the Business Application Studio.
+Your SAP HANA instance should be running and you've created a Dev Space and configured it for your needs in the Business Application Studio.
 You are now ready to begin development.

 Continue to - [Exercise 1 - Create CAP Project](../ex1/README.md)